Multilingual Events Accessibility for Better Attendance, Engagement, and Audience Experience

 Multilingual events accessibility makes meetings, conferences, presentations, and conventions welcoming to global and multicultural audiences, with full access to information in their language preference.
 This is the definition of communication accessibility—delivering information in an accessible way.

-However, communication gaps remain for diverse audiences (including Deaf and hard-of-hearing individuals) at public events such as:
+However, communication gaps remain for mixed audiences (including Deaf and hard-of-hearing individuals) at public events such as:

 - Conferences